 KAMA - A Traditional Kobudo Weapon

 Kama is taught in pairs (gama).
-The point, sharpened edge of the blade, handle and the butt of the handle are all used in strikes and blocks and used similar to sai.
-It has the following grips: honte mochi (natural), gyakute mochi (reverse) and tokushu mochi (special grip) & used for kuride (hooking), kakede (gripping), ukete sasu (blocking and stabbing), tsuki (thrusting), kiru (cutting) and nagete ateru (throwing & striking).
-Some kama also come with handle straps so the weapon can be extended similar to nunchuku.
+The point, sharpened edge of the blade, handle and the butt of the handle are all used in strikes and blocks.
+The following grips are used: honte mochi (natural), gyakute mochi (reverse) and tokushu mochi (special grip).
+The weapon is also used for kuride (hooking), kakede (gripping), ukete sasu (blocking and stabbing), tsuki (thrusting), kiru (cutting) and nagete ateru (throwing & striking).
+Some kama have straps so the weapon can be extended similar to nunchuku.

 A similar weapon to kama is kusarigama (chain-sickle).
 This is a difficult weapon to master and rarely taught in the US.
 They are almost non-existent and the few available are not quite up to specification.
-The kusarigama is a traditional weapon with kama attached to a metal chain (kusari) and heavy iron weight at the opposite end from the kama.
-The chain of the kusarigama is typically 6 to 9.5 feet long & used to trap an opponent with the weighted ball & chain.
-The weight is also used for striking.
+The kusarigama is a traditional weapon formed by kama attached to a metal chain (kusari) and heavy iron weight.
+The chain is typically 6 to 9.5 feet long & used to trap an opponent and also for striking.

 According to various stories, kusarigama was a weapon well-suited against a sword or spear.
 The kusarigama was popular in feudal Japan & many schools trained in this art from the 12th to 17th century.
 In the 17th century, a kusarigama master named Yamada Shinrykan was feared because of the many samurai he killed in combat.
 However, he met his fate when lured into a bamboo grove by Araki Mataemon.
 The bamboo grove made it impossible for Shinryukan to swing his chain to trap Mataemon's sword & he was subsequently killed.

 See page on Kuwa & Tekko.